What is a Drone?

 In the UK, more than 300 companies and public bodies have permission to fly.
 Many are film, photography and production companies such as the BBC and ITV.
 Experts have predicted that small drones will soon “fill the skies”.
 Civilian applications are made every day.

-Hang on, Can My Neighbour Spy on Me Legally?
+Hang on, Can My Neighbor Spy on Me Legally?

 No. In the same way that it is not permissible to climb a ladder and take pictures of a neighbour’s garden, or any private space, so drones cannot be used to break existing privacy laws.